Schnauzer

 Common inquiries about the breed

-Yes, they are generally loyal and protective of their families, though supervision is always recommended.
+Yes, they are generally loyal and protective of their families, though early socialization is recommended.

 How much exercise do they need?